 Morocco is one of those countries that offers an idyllic combination of accessibility, adventure, culture, and beauty.
 The northern tip sits just across the Gibraltar Strait from Spain.
 At its closest, it lies just 9 miles (14.5 km) from the European mainland.

 Morocco is packed with ancient wonders, stunning and unique cities, and warm, welcoming people with a deep love for children.
 With all of the places to visit in Morocco, from the towering sand dunes of the Sahara Desert to the snow-capped peaks of the Atlas Mountains, it’s no surprise that Morocco is popular among adventure-seekers.
-But countless families have discovered that this north African country is among the most incredible destinations for family travel.
+But countless families have discovered that this North African country is among the most incredible destinations for family travel.

 Urban Morocco, with its cities such as Marrakech, Ouarzazate, and Fes, is packed with mazelike medinas where you can shop for just about everything under the sun.
 And the food in Morocco stands at the top of the continent for its variety and delightful flavors.
 While our travels in Egypt, while magical, were definitely stressful, family travel in Morocco is done at a far slower pace.
 And in terms of accessibility, it’s a country that can be traveled as easily independently as it can with a guide.

 From the blue city of Chefchaouen and the winding center of Fes to the rich beaches of the Mediterranean and everything in between, there are plenty of places to visit in Morocco that will blow your mind.
 Our Morocco family travel blog and our Family Travel Support Group on Facebook are here to help you plan your visit.

 Read Some Of Our Most Popular Morocco Family Travel Blog Posts